GuyBlumenthal/A-Pathfinding-Visualisation/README.md

 # A-Pathfinding-Visualization
-This is a visualization I have made to show how the A* pathfinding algothirim works.
+This is a visualization I have made to show how the A* pathfinding algorithm works.
 This was inspired by the program made by Devon Crawford at https://github.com/DevonCrawford/A-Pathfinding-Visualization